andreasm23/sgp4-2.21/README.md

 # Assignment A0

 Please carefully read the [rules](rules/README.md).
-After reading this document, provide your answers in the [answer sheet](answer-sheet.md).
+After reading this document, copy the [answer sheet](answer-sheet.md) to file `report.md` and provide your answers in the latter.
+Do not edit this document nor the [answer sheet](answer-sheet.md).

 ## Objectives